 Research Area

 My lab works on Environmental Control of Plant Growth and Development.
 We are striving to understand how molecular pathways integrate light and temperature signals.
-The lab is also wants to determine how light activated pathways control carbon assimilation and resource partitioning in plants.
+Our research is centered on delineating the mechanisms that allow plants to adapt to evolving growth environments and climate conditions.

 View video on plant life from Professor Karen Halliday